 Sometimes you will find that your topic is too narrow - there is not enough published on your topic.
 When this happens, you can try to broaden your topic.
 There are a couple of strategies you can try when broadening your topic.

-Another strategy is to broaden your topic by changing or removing limits from your topic:
+Another strategy is to broaden your topic by changing or removing limits or filters from your topic:

 For example, a paper about alcohol use by college students at the University of Michigan in 1984 might be too narrow of a focus.
 But a paper about alcohol use by college students in the 1980s might be just right.